allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

-# Conduct for Code of Conduct for CMPSC 201 Fall 2020
+# Conduct for Code of Conduct for CMPSC 203 Spring 2021

 ## Assessment Key